 The university recognizes the impact that COVID-19 may have on an employee's ability to work for various reasons.
 The first course of action is to explore flexible work options, such as remote work or flexible schedules, where possible.

-The UO Voluntary Summer Work Share Program is based on an Oregon Employment Department program that presents a unique opportunity for eligible employees, upon approval, to take at least one day off per week over the summer (June 14 – August 14) and receive unemployment insurance payments in addition to their UO pay check.
-With the additional $600/week in unemployment benefits available until July 25, we estimate that employees who reduce their FTE by 0.2 and make less than $131,000 per year may make more than their current pay over the two month period due to the combination of UO income and unemployment payments.
+The UO Work Share Program is based on an Oregon Employment Department program that presents a unique opportunity for eligible employees to take at least one day off per week and receive unemployment insurance payments in addition to their UO pay check.
 Savings from the program will help offset revenue and expense impacts related to COVID-19 for the University.

 The university recognizes the impact that COVID-19 may have on an employee's ability to work for various reasons.
 The first course of action is to explore flexible work options, such as remote work or flexible schedules, where possible.
 Because flexible work arrangements are not always appropriate or viable due to personal and operational realities, we want to highlight the university’s leave programs available during the UO COVID-19 response, which includes a new UO emergency sick leave program and an expansion of FMLA and OFLA due to school closures.

 Units are implementing a variety of social distancing strategies, including flexible work arrangements (i.e staggered schedules, remote work).
 Any arrangements or planning must include student employees.
 Student employees should coordinate with their supervisor regarding schedule and time-off requests.